yvonnefroehlich/splitlab_stacksplit/02_stacksplit/StackSplit/Doc/StackSplit_userguide.md

 that accompanies our paper on shear-wave splitting analysis in Fennoscandia.

 Furthermore, a diagnostic plot is saved for each measurement (see example in **Fig. 4**).
-If you select listbox entries of more than one phase (or filter) per event, a warning box will appear and asks for continuing or discarding the current calculation.
+If you select list box entries of more than one phase (or filter) per event, a warning box will appear and asks for continuing or discarding the current calculation.
 The same happens if nulls and non-nulls are selected together.
 Please note that if any difference between e.g. *SKS* and *SKKS* appears stacking would potentially bias the overall result!